AlessioChen/Socialdesk/README.md

 # Social desk

 Simple blog project written in Django using a SQLite database.
+The content of each post are written on the Ropsten Ethereum Blockchain.

 # How to run the project

+Befor starting the project you need to install Redis server on you own machine.

 To run the Django development sever, execute the following command: